Introduction

 Understand Your Risk Factors: Knowledge as a Tool for Self-Care

-Understanding your risk factors for coronary artery disease self-care is a vital step towards effective health management.
+Understanding your self-care is a vital step towards effective management of coronary artery disease.
 It’s natural to feel concerned about your health, and recognizing these key risk factors can empower you to take charge of your well-being:

-• Cholesterol Levels: Being aware of your lipid profile is crucial for making informed dietary choices and adhering to any necessary medications.
+- Cholesterol levels: Being aware of your lipid profile is crucial for making informed dietary choices and adhering to any necessary medications.
 Elevated cholesterol is a major contributor to CAD, which underscores the importance of regular check-ups.

-• Family History: Understanding your genetic predispositions can guide your lifestyle choices.
-Research indicates that family history significantly influences the risk of heart conditions, making it vital to be aware of your family's medical background.
+- Family history: Understanding your genetic predispositions can guide your lifestyle choices.
+Research indicates that family history significantly influences the risk of heart conditions, making it vital to be aware of your family’s medical background.

 Conclusion